epinapala/Asustor-x86-64-NodeJS/README.md

 ### Copy `libstdc++.so.6`

 Pull the image of `amd64/buildpack-deps` to get the `libstdc ++.
 So.6` shared library file from the container.
 At this time, mount `./install` on the host side to` / install` on the container to extract the files onto the host machine.
 Note that we are doing all this on the NAS itself.
+Note: If you get permission denied error, run docker commands as sudo!

 ```console
 docker pull amd64/buildpack-deps